arithy/packcc/README.md

 **`.`**

 A dot (`.`) matches any single character.
-Note that the only time this fails is at the end of input, where there is no character to match.
+Note that the only time this fails is at the end of the input, where there is no character to match.

+**`^`**

+A caret (`^`) matches the beginning of the input (version 2.1.0 or later).

 **_element_ `?`**

-The _element_ is optional.
+It specifies that the _element_ is optional.
 If present on the input, it is consumed and the match succeeds.
 If not present on the input, no text is consumed and the match succeeds anyway.

 **_element_ `*`**

-The _element_ is optional and repeatable.
+It specifies that the _element_ is optional and repeatable.
 If present on the input, one or more occurrences of the _element_ are consumed and the match succeeds.
 If no occurrence of the _element_ is present on the input, the match succeeds anyway.

 **_element_ `+`**

-The _element_ is repeatable.
+It specifies that the _element_ is repeatable.
 If present on the input, one or more occurrences of the _element_ are consumed and the match succeeds.
 If no occurrence of the _element_ is present on the input, the match fails.